Insurance services may be covered in full or in part by your extended health insurance or employee benefit plan.

 Please check your coverage carefully by asking the following questions:

 Many health insurance companies only provide counselling sessions as part of their plan if you are seeing a psychologist.
 I am not a psychologist.
 I am a Certified Canadian Counsellor (#7453).
-Some plans also cover you, if you are seen by a social worker.
-I have an undergraduate degree in Social Work from the University of Victoria and I am registered with BC Social Workers (#11093).
+A CCC means I am certified and registered to work in all provinces in Canada, not just BC as I belong to the Canadian Counselling and Psychotherapy Association.
+This association is working hard to become a college, which means it would be regulated and have stricter policies and standards as does the BC College of Social Workers.
+I am also a register social worker and registered with BC College of Social Workers (#11093).
 I am in Good Standing with both my Associations.
-I also have liability insurance and a business license.
+I also have current liability insurance and a business license.

 Many clients are eligible for funding under their extended health care plans, or under various government programs as outlined below.
 Please read carefully as you, your partner, son or daughter may be covered and only have to pay a small percentage of your counselling session while your third party health care plans may reimburse you for the larger portion.